-To book (John) Gummer PC please contact a JLA agent.
+To book (John) Gummer PC please contact your JLA Agent.

 John was hailed by Friends of the Earth as ‘the best Environment Secretary we have ever had.’
 He’s now Chair of the Committee on Climate Change, advising the Government on progress with emissions targets.
 In presentations John sets out the business case for a sustainable approach, starting with the supply chain; merely following regulations may not be enough to protect a reptutation that’s taken years to build.
 He also explores the role of business in public health.